taylor-lab/facets-preview/README.md

 ## Setup
-#### For Mac OS X users: if you don't have X11 (XQuartz) installed, please install it first from https://www.xquartz.org/
+#### For Mac OS X users: if you don't have X11 (XQuartz) installed, please install it first either via https://www.xquartz.org/ or, if using Homebrew, install `Cairo` with `brew install cairo`.

+## Installation

 ```
 git clone git@github.com:taylor-lab/facets-preview.git
 cd facets-preview